slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - ask coolest moment of their week or favorite food.
 - monthly photo of your kid room and yearly lenghty video of your kid speaking.
 -->

+> *"Teach your children early what you learned late." (...)
+"Teach your children how to think, not what to think."
+-- Richard Feynman [1918]*

+Your father is your first mentor.

+Don’t tell your kids how to live, live fully and let them see.
+Prepare the child for the path, not the path for the child.
+Spend half the money you think you should, but double the time with them.

 Hints: